precup/bimon/README.md

   - 4 Optimize decompression times, redo bundles to match
   - 4 Autoextract next possible commits in threads while bisecting get_next_commits needs updating

-  - 2 path spec should allow you to test commits outside that set if that's the only precompiled 15 Minor
+  - 8 zip mode
+        conversion command
+  14 Minor
   - 1 audit behavior for extremely small commit ranges (1 commit, etc)
   - 2 use the commit range arguments everywhere add initial range argument to bisect
-  - 1 add a percentage display to the full histogram
-  - 1 warn repro (maybe others) about ignored or error commits
   - 1 defend against size 0 ranges
-  - 2 ValueError: too many values to unpack (expected 2) still exists
-  - 1 Add anything else useful to the init command validate config commit range should be extant
-  - 1 Finalize requirements.txt
-  - 1 get_commit_times caching
   - 1 bisect error codes
   - 1 bisect:320 no more commits to test (expand range?)
+  - 1 fix bugs with start_commit not being included in rev-lists
+  - 1 check that is_ancestor being false for self isn't a problem
+  - 1 startup check for range validity
+  - 1 keep track of a latest commit for repro instead of using the range?
+  - 1 check that I don't assume range_start and range_end are resolved
+  - 1 ctrl c jumps up by 1 and overwrites the bottom bar of the compiler output
+  - 1 progress bar clips onto next line, bland line before histogram line??
+  - 1 signal handler death message is incorrect for instadie modes
+  - 1 some inputs should allow enter for y probably
+  - 1 open the issue page on repro?
+  - 3 analyze a batch of issues
+  - 1 add issue number to project title
+  - 1 couldn't find that one MRP in the comments
+  - 1 fast way to upload mrp
+  - 1 cache before using so you don't have to reunpack on ctrl c

+Should more things fetch?
+allow pasting zip urls for projects?

-8 Finishing touches
+10 Finishing touches
+- 1 Add anything else useful to the init command validate config commit range should be extant binary name
+- 1 Finalize requirements.txt
 - 2 Support command completion
 - 2 Better output, colors, text decorations?
 - 2 handle non live printmodes
 - 1 progress bar feels a bit cluttered
 - 1 boolean arguments shouldn't require the positionals, really awkward
+- 1 allow for ranges in commit lists
+- 1 get rid of warning on projects opened for the first time

 Clean up
 - Code clean up pass
 - Repo organization pass
-- Use types consistently
+- Use types consistently (dict vs Dict?)
 - Run a linter
+- Use correct ref/rev for git stuff
+- Consistent use of is not None vs truthiness

 Testing
 - General